buildpacks/rfcs/text/0000-experimental-features.md

 # How it Works
 [how-it-works]: #how-it-works

-Experimental Features should have a tracking GitHub issue with an appropriate "experimental" label in the relevant repo.
-That issue should describe what it is, what it's trying to prove, and a proposed end date of the experiment.
+In order to suggest an experimental feature, a tracking GitHub issue is created with the "experimental" label in the relevant repo.
+The issue should describe what it is, what it's trying to prove, and a proposed end date of the experiment.
 The end dates can be extended if needed.
-When the experiment has ended, it should be removed (if deemed a failure) or a RFC/implementation should be done depending on the feature.

 The sub-team that maintains the project can decide with a majority vote whether or not to introduce the feature as long as it is behind a mechanism that enables or disables these features.
 Where possible when a feature is used it should log a warning after it's used with a message that you used this experimental feature and a link to the tracking issue to collect feedback.

+When the experiment has ended, there are two possible outcomes:
+- if deemed not successful, the feature should be removed
+- if deemed successful a RFC/implementation should be done depending on the feature

+If not much feedback is collected, that will be taken into account but ultimately up to the subteam in how to proceed.

 # Drawbacks
 [drawbacks]: #drawbacks